Time To Heal

 — #WhyDidntIReport ? —

-You mean, besides the obvious fears of public judgment, or worse, incredulity over making such accusations of an upstanding community member, the victim-blaming, the slut-shaming, the minimizing “Well, it could have been a lot worse” rhetoric, the daunting task of admitting that someone you loved was capable of such a nasty betrayal loss along, and knowing that it’s his word against yours without any “real evidence” to support you if push ever came to shove?
+You mean, besides the obvious fears of public judgment, or worse, incredulity over making such accusations of an upstanding community member, the victim-blaming, the slut-shaming, the minimizing “Well, it could have been a lot worse” rhetoric, the daunting task of admitting that someone you loved was capable of such a nasty betrayal all along, and knowing that it’s his word against yours without any “real evidence” to support you if push ever came to shove?

 I wanted to report it.
 But I didn’t have everything I needed to do it on my own.